-(I, II) This course is an introductory course in discrete mathematics and algebraic structures.
+This course is an introductory course in discrete mathematics and algebraic structures.
 Topics include: formal logic; proofs, recursion, analysis of algorithms; sets and combinatorics; relations, functions, and matrices; Boolean algebra and computer logic; trees, graphs, finite-state machines, and regular languages.
-Prerequisite: MATH213, MATH223 or MATH224.
-3 hours lecture: 3 semester hours.
+Prerequisite: MATH112 or MATH113 or MATH122.

 CSCI370.
 ADVANCED SOFTWARE ENGINEERING.
-4.5 Semester Hrs.
+5.0 Semester Hrs.

-(I, S) (WI) This capstone course has three primary goals: (1) to enable students to apply their course work knowledge to a challenging applied problem for a real client, (2) to enhance students' verbal and written communication skills, and (3) to provide an introduction to ethical decision making in computer science.
+This capstone course has three primary goals: (1) to enable students to apply their course work knowledge to a challenging applied problem for a real client, (2) to enhance students' verbal and written communication skills, and (3) to provide an introduction to ethical decision making in computer science.
 Ethics and communication skills are emphasized in a classroom setting.
 The client work is done in small teams, either on campus or at the client site.
 Faculty advisors provide guidance related to the software engineering process, which is similar to Scrum.
 By the end of the course students must have a finished product with appropriate documentation.
 Prerequisite: CSCI306.
-13.5 hours lab; 4.5 semester hours.